TheMightyPenguin/dessert-box/README.md

 ## Thanks

 - Thanks to the team at Seek for [vanilla-extract](https://github.com/seek-oss/vanilla-extract) and [`sprinkles`](https://github.com/seek-oss/vanilla-extract/tree/master/packages/sprinkles), this would not be possible without these great libs and the technical feats they accomplish.
-- Thanks to the team at Modulz for [`@radix-ui/react-polymorphic`](https://radix-ui.com/primitives/docs/utilities/polymorphic).
-The component offers a great typed experience thanks to this.

 ## FAQ